mongodb/specifications/source/crud/crud.rst

 the topology type is Single, Sharded, or LoadBalanced, drivers MUST NOT make a second attempt (there is no benefit in doing so).

-Drivers MUST follow the rules for
+Regardless of whether drivers employ a custom server selector or two-attempt approach, they MUST discern the *effective* read preference for the operation, which SHALL be be used for specifying the `$readPreference global command argument <../message/OP_MSG.rst#global-command-arguments>`_ and
-`Passing read preference to mongos and load balancers <../server-selection/server-selection.rst#passing-read-preference-to-mongos-and-load-balancers>`_.
+`passing read preference to mongos and load balancers <../server-selection/server-selection.rst#passing-read-preference-to-mongos-and-load-balancers>`_
+(if applicable).
+The effective read preference SHALL be discerned as follows:

+- In the absence of an explicit or inherited read preference, the effective read preference is ``{ "mode": "primary" }``.
+- If an explicit or inherited read preference results in selection of an ineligible server and selection falls back to a primary, the effective read preference is ``{ "mode": "primary" }``.
+- If a pre-5.0 mongos or a load balancer backing a pre-5.0 mongos is selected, the effective read preference is ``{ "mode": "primary" }``.
-If an explicit or inherited read preference was used and the selected server is a pre-5.0 mongos or a load balancer backing a pre-5.0 mongos, drivers MUST behave as if a primary read preference was used.
-This is especially important if drivers utilize a custom server selector, since they may need to infer whether a primary read preference was used as a fall back.
+- If an explicit or inherited read preference is used and results in selection of an eligible server (excluding a pre-5.0 mongos as discussed above), that is the effective read preference.

 Test Plan